 Public and Patient Involvement

 So the needs of people with osteoporosis are at the heart of all the research we do, patients and their representatives form part of all our Academy Committees and Working Groups.

 The patient advocate members of the Academy Working Groups champion the work of the Academy.
 They use their knowledge and experience to provide a unique and valuable perspective, which helps shape the development of the Academy’s research.

-As Director of the Osteoporosis and Bone Research Academy, Fizz is responsible for the development of the Academy and the Cure work programme.
+As Executive Lead for the Osteoporosis and Bone Research Academy, Francesca is responsible for the development of the Academy and the Cure work programme.

 Academy Advisory Committee Members

 Professor Stuart Ralston (Causes Working Group Chair)

 Professor Eugene McCloskey (Effectiveness Working Group Chair)